DETAILED ACTION

 Greyscale

-Consider claim 5, where Han discloses the display device according to claim 3, wherein a first distance between the first conductive patterns adjacent to each other is greater than a second distance between the third conductive patterns adjacent to each other.
+Consider claim 5, where Han discloses the display device according to claim 3, wherein a first distance between ones of the plurality of first conductive patterns disposed adjacent to each other is greater than a second distance between ones of the plurality of third conductive patterns adjacent to each other.
 (See Han Fig. 8 and ¶221-229 where the first touch sensor lines TSL1 and the second touch sensor lines TSL2 of every two or every three in the second sub-display area NA does not match the first touch sensor lines TSL1 and the second touch sensor lines TSL2 in the first sub-display area OA1.
 Therefore, the first touch sensor lines TSL1 and the second touch sensor lines TSL2 in the first sub-display area OA1 are arranged at a lower density than a density in which the first touch sensor lines TSL1.
 Thus, the spacing between TSL1 in OA1 is greater than the space between TSL1 elsewhere. )

 Consider claim 8, where Han discloses an electronic device, comprising: a display device; (See Han ¶2) and an optical sensor, wherein the display device comprises: a display panel disposed on the optical sensor; (See Han Fig. 8 (replicated above) and ¶190-192 where the optical electronic device 11 can receive light transmitted through the transmission area TA1 in the first sub-display area OA1 and perform a corresponding function (e.g., sensing an image sensing).) and a touch sensing panel disposed on the display panel, and including a first sensing area corresponding to an area in which the optical sensor is disposed, and a second sensing area distinct from the first sensing area, (See Han Fig. 8 and ¶221-229 the first touch sensor lines TSL1 and the second touch sensor lines TSL2 of every two or every three in the second sub-display area NA does not match the first touch sensor lines TSL1 and the second touch sensor lines TSL2 in the first sub-display area OA1.
 Therefore, the first touch sensor lines TSL1 and the second touch sensor lines TSL2 in the first sub-display area OA1 are arranged at a lower density than a density in which the first touch sensor lines TSL1) and wherein the touch sensing panel comprises: a first mesh pattern disposed in the first sensing area and having a first density; and a second mesh pattern disposed in the second sensing area and having a second density greater than the first density.
 (See Han Fig. 8 and ¶221-229 the first touch sensor lines TSL1 and the second touch sensor lines TSL2 of every two or every three in the second sub-display area NA does not match the first touch sensor lines TSL1 and the second touch sensor lines TSL2 in the first sub-display area OA1.
 Therefore, the first touch sensor lines TSL1 and the second touch sensor lines TSL2 in the first sub-display area OA1 are arranged at a lower density than a density in which the first touch sensor lines TSL1.
 The touch sensor lines are arranged at a lower density in the first sub-display area OA1)

-Claim(s) 7 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Han as applied to claim 1 above, in further view of Chen et al. (US2015/0009427)
+Claim(s) 7 and 16 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Han in view of Choi as applied to claim 1 above, in further view of Chen et al. (US2015/0009427)

-Consider claim 7, where Han discloses the display device according to claim 1, however, they do not explicitly teach wherein the first mesh pattern has a thickness less than that of the second mesh pattern.
-However, in an analogous field of endeavor Chen teaches wherein the first mesh pattern has a thickness less than that of the second mesh pattern.
+Han teaches wherein the first mesh pattern has a size less than that of the second mesh pattern, (See Han ¶248, 250) however, they do not explicitly teach wherein the first mesh pattern has a thickness less than that of the second mesh pattern.
+However, in an analogous field of endeavor Chen teaches adjusting thickness.
 (See Chen ¶59-62 where the visibility of the first mesh patterns P1 and the second mesh patterns P2 to human eyes along the side-view direction may also be reduced by adjusting the thickness DO1 of each of the first optical mesh patterns O1 and the thickness DO2 of each of the second optical mesh patterns O2.)
-Therefore, it would have been obvious for one of ordinary skill in the art to further increase transmission of the transmissive area TA1 of Han by using other known methods of reducing visibility such as reducing the thickness as taught by Chen.
+Therefore, it would have been obvious for one of ordinary skill in the art to further increase transmission of the transmissive area TA1 of Han by reducing a size of a touch sensor metal (See Han ¶248, 250) by using other known methods of reducing visibility and size such as reducing the thickness as taught by Chen.
 One of ordinary skill in the art would have been motivated to perform the modification for the advantage of/ benefit of using other known methods of increasing transmission in an area where mesh electrodes are located to yield predictable results.

 Conclusion